After Three Decades at PPJC, Director Paul George is Retiring

 Paul has traveled to war zones in El Salvador and Nicaragua in the course of his Central America solidarity work.
 He has been arrested nearly a dozen times in non-violent civil disobedience on issues ranging from nuclear weapons to US intervention in Central America to health care and labor issues.
 Paul is a frequent public speaker on a wide range of progressive issues, and has hosted community radio and television programs for the past 25+ years.

 During his time with PPJC Paul has organized dozens of protest marches and rallies, including the historic anti-war rally in February 2003 in opposition to the coming invasion of Iraq.
-That rally still holds the record as the largest protest in the history of the Peninsula (according to the Palo Alto Weekly).
+That rally, which drew over 5,000 people to Palo Alto City Hall, still holds the record as the largest protest in the history of the Peninsula (according to the Palo Alto Weekly).

 In his public addresses, Paul emphasizes the importance of knowing and learning from the history of activist movements and the many victories achieved through the hard and determined work of grassroots efforts.
 After 50-plus years as an activist, Paul is a part of that history and he has some stories to share with us.